jreiberkyle/jupyterscad/CONTRIBUTING.md

 Thank you for your interest in contributing to Jupyter SCAD!
 This document explains how to contribute successfully.

+**NOTE**: No new features are being developed.
+Only bug fixes will be considered for inclusion.
+If you are interested in continuing to add functionality, make an issue expressing your interest and we can discuss passing the baton.

 ## Workflows

 ### Development